geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 but because if someone's willing to pay for it, it's useful.

 ##### **Chenyu** [[00:55:55](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3355)]
-You don't think there's some chance that...
+You don't think there's some chance that..
 Like, what percent chance is it worth it if we end up

 ##### **Geohot** [[00:56:01](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3361)]
 replacing AMD's entire stack?
 Oh, chance?